Graduate Courses in Education

 EDUC 5327 Readings and Research.
 A course taught on an individual basis wherein special topics are studied.
 Course content varies according to needs of the student.

 EDUC 5328 Bilingual Education: Principles and Curriculum (3-0).
 A survey of the psychology and philosophy of Bilingual Education.
 Methods and materials used in teaching the bilingual child.
+The course will also include the historical and legal aspects of bilingual education.

 EDUC 5329 Methodology of Second Language Teaching (3-0).
 Methods of second language teaching.
 Emphasis on language acquisition and development.